bexem/Fetch-Latest-File/README.md

 This component can also be used in many other scenarios, such as:

-- Fetching the latest screenshot from a home automation event
+- Fetching the latest screenshot from a home automation event that is of

+ a certain size
-- Retrieving the latest log files for debugging purposes
+- Retrieving the latest log files of a certain size for debugging purposes

 This component is highly flexible and can be adapted to suit a variety of needs within your Home Assistant setup.
 List of supported file extensions categories: